Siti Zailah Mohd Yusoff: Controversies and issues

 In July 2014, after the shootdown of Malaysia Airlines Flight 17, Siti Zailah stated that in light of the possibility of "Allah's wrath", Malaysia Airlines should stop serving alcohol and revise the dress code of the female flight attendants, and especially so for Muslim females.
 Empower, the non-governmental organization criticized her statements, accusing them of being "insensitive and irrelevant".

 During the COVID-19 outbreak in March 2020, Siti Zailah, the newly appointed deputy minister for women and family development brought up the question of shariah-compliant uniforms at a time when airline staff were facing likely job cuts, resulting from the COVID-19 outbreak causing a worldwide collapse in travel demand, in Parliament.
 She faced backlash from the National Union of Flight Attendants Malaysia, and from both the public and former Youth and Sports minister YB Syed Saddiq.

 Within the same period, she made a post on Twitter, noting that "The fatality rate for COVID-19 is only just 1%, but the chances of us dying at any moment is 100%.
 Renew our faith and be afraid of Allah, as death is something that is genuine, and comes without invitation".
 After much blowback on social media, she temporarily closed her Twitter account.

 In February 2022, she made an Instagram video telling husbands how to punish their wives for "unruly" behavior.
 She suggested that a husband should start by communicating and if that fails, he should refuse to sleep with his wife.
 If the wife still does not change her behavior, Siti recommended husbands beat their wives "gently" and use the “bodily contact method” as punishment.
-This led to outcries from the women's rights coalition Joint Action Group for Gender Equality and from its members such as Sisters in Islam, the Women's Aid Organisation, the Women's Centre for Change, calling for her to step down.
+This led to outcries from the women's rights coalition Joint Action Group for Gender Equality and from its members such as Sisters in Islam, the Women's Aid Organization, the Women's Centre for Change, calling for her to step down.